MrGiovanni/R-Super/README.md

 > The Merlin Plus dataset has 44 segmentation masks for each of the 25K CT scans in Merlin.
 The masks include organs, blood vessels, ducts, and organ sub-segments.
 Merlin Plus is a large public dataset with CT, reports, and organ masks.
 You can use it in the demo below to train R-Super and improve tumor segmentation.
 >[Download it here!](https://huggingface.co/datasets/AbdomenAtlas/MerlinPlus/)
 >
-> **Learning from 100,000 CT Scans and Reports, to Segment 7 Understudied Tumor Types**
+> **Extension: Learning from 100,000 CT Scans and Reports, to Segment 7 Understudied Tumor Types**
 > We have assembled more than 100,000 CT-Report pairs and trained R-Super to detect 7 tumor types missing from public CT-Mask datasets.
 Our preprint for this new work is available [here](https://www.cs.jhu.edu/~zongwei/publication/bassi2025medical.pdf).

 ## Paper